 The evaporator coil contains the refrigerant that cools your home.
 As mentioned, the coil absorbs heat from inside your home, pushing cool air to the blower and transforming the refrigerant into a gaseous state.
 If your evaporator coil is too dirty, this can reduce the amount of heat absorbed, causing the cold evaporator to freeze over and disrupt the cooling process.

 An evaporator coil can also freeze due to a refrigerant leak.
-When refrigerant levels drop, so does the temperature which can freeze the entire evaporator coil.
+When refrigerant levels drop, so does the temperature, which can freeze the entire evaporator coil.
+Replacing an evaporator coil will be expensive, so it is recommended that you keep your system routinely maintained.

-Once the refrigerant fully vaporizes, it brings all the absorbed heat back to the compressor.
-From there, the excess heat is transferred outside and the refrigerant returns to a liquid with the help of the condenser, starting the process all over again.
+Once the refrigerant fully vaporizes, it returns all the absorbed heat to the compressor.
+The excess heat is then transferred outside, and the refrigerant returns to a liquid with the help of the condenser, starting the process all over again.

 How To Maintain Your Air Conditioner